kazesberger/4clojure/dev-diary.md

 This could be initial spark to provide PRs to other projects (myself) and possibly could be used for yet another "CLJ-beginner-experience-review" blog post.

+## started with cljs ui

+* first lines of code for navigation using secretary routing

+## finished the first version of `speculative + expound` feature

+* ...by writing proper functions distinguishing between failed tests and spec errors.

 ## ugly first version of `speculative + expound` feature works

 * the missing piece for correctly formatted error message was to just style the span used for the error messages like a pre (monospaced and whitespace)